juliocesar/3weeksinbrazil/README.markdown

 # the gist

-3 weeks in the south of Brazil, documenting the true "naked" country you haven't seen, if you know what I mean.
+3 weeks in the south of Brazil, documenting the true "naked" country you haven't seen.

 # License